Odawara District

 "Too bad.
 Well, I got to go."

-"See you around, Aoki."
-The missionaries turned up the narrow alley in back of the Surf Shop that led to an access culvert under the levee.
-The culvert emptied out on a grassy knoll that looked down on the wide expanse of white sand.
 It was as if the levee dammed up the impatient civilization behind it.
 The beach was a sandy swath fifty meters wide that stretched twenty kilometers from the harbor breakers in the north to the lava cliffs of Hakone National Park in the south.
-Trawlers dotted the sea-scape, a few old fishermen tended their lines in the surf.
+Trawlers dotted the seascape.
+A few old fishermen tended their lines in the surf.

 "You know," said Matlock, pulling off his glasses strap, "I do miss the girls.
 I haven't seen a bikini in a month."